 Looking into a Crystal Ball: How FrameMaker Is Preparing You for What’s Around the Corner-Adobe

 A lot of the content I write is stuff that has never been written before (e.g., proposals for new products), so I suppose it’s not surprising that I haven’t used those tools or processes on any of my jobs.
-I’m on the education, outreach, and marketing sides of technical communication and is constantly being refreshed in form and content.
+I’m on the education, outreach, and marketing sides of technical communication, which is constantly being refreshed in form and content.
 The heavy emphasis on tech I don’t use probably explains why I haven’t attended a lot of STC Summits (the price is another issue, but that’s a discussion for another day).

 However, beyond the tech sessions, there were other topics that I did find interesting.
 While this was the STC’s 65th anniversary, the theme for this year was forward-looking: “Communicate the Future: how we work, where we work, and YOU at work.”
 As a result, there were various panels on leadership skills; technical issues such as artificial intelligence; and skill-based sessions focused on tools or skills that might be useful for technical communicators in the future.